c---/MultiWii3D/README.md

  * FULL_RC_PULS=1860
  * throttle neutral at 1460

 Be careful if you calibrated the ESC's.
-You generally do not want that as MultiWii sends its own timing that may not match your TX.

-In theory you want no calibration data on your ESC's so that they will use the values above compiled in to the firmware.
-However, I have had issues where my ESC's wouldn't start when I had no calibration data in the EEPROM so I manually edited my ESC's EEPROM and put in the 1060, 1860, and 1460 points (note those are not the actual values that would go in the EEPROM).
+MultiWii sends its own timing that may not match your TX.
+Generally you want no calibration data on the ESC so that the ESC will use the above values compiled in to the firmware.
+However, the calibration settings can also be manually updated (see below).

+Pre-built simonk hex files are provided in the simonk directory.
+Inside there are also EEPROM.hex file(s) that can be used to set the calibration to the exact needed values.
+EEPROM_16mhz.hex is for ESC's with external 16mHz oscillator.  ** NOTE ** The EEPROM hex file can not be flashed like a normal flash hex file, it must be flashed to the EEPROM area only.
+This can be done manually with avrdude using a command similar to the following:  (modify for your specific programmer setup)

+<code>avrdude -c stk500v2 -b 9600 -P /dev/ttyUSB0 -u -p m8 -D -U eeprom:w:EEPROM_16mhz.hex:i</code>